Mitchella repens aka Partridgeberry

 Partridgeberry, Squawvine, Running Box, Partridge Vine

-How to care for Partridgeberry
+How difficult is it to take care of Partridgeberry

 With its straightforward care requirements, Partridgeberry is a hassle-free plant that anyone can enjoy.